mrleemon/indexhibit2-importer/readme.txt

 = How are exhibits and media files imported into WordPress? = Exhibits are imported as pages and media files are imported as attachments which are attached to their corresponding pages.
-If needed, you can convert the imported pages to posts or other post types with a plugin such as Post Type Switcher (https://wordpress.org/plugins/post-type-switcher/)
+If needed, you can convert the imported pages to posts or other post types with a plugin such as [Post Type Switcher](https://wordpress.org/plugins/post-type-switcher/)

-== Copyright ==
-Indexhibit 2 Importer is distributed under the terms of the GNU GPL

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

 == Changelog ==
+= 1.0.1 =
+* Fix small typos

-= 0.1 =
+= 1.0 =
 * Initial release